 In an academy-par learning environment and facility, we provide exemplary academic and guidance resources to children, youth and their families in the Watts community of Los Angeles.
 Exalting and sanctuarial, Strive is a safe haven for kids from the thorny issues and extra challenges they face on these streets every day.

 ❶ STRIVE – teach our students the meaning of the word ‘Strive’ and ask them to adopt

 it as a study and work ethic.
 Work very hard and then some…!

 ❷ Stress healthy behavior, willing attitude then academics.

 ❸ Help our students reach grade-level proficiency at minimum.

-❹ Help our families raise educated, independent, well-mannered young ladies & gentlemen.
+❹ Help our families raise educated, independent, well-mannered young ladies and gentlemen.

 ❷ Balance due on newly acquired adjoining property: $110,000 due by February 2017.

 ❸ Capital/construction/renovation drive: Renovate portions of existing facility built in 1938 combined with expansion/construction of adjoining property.
-Plans & estimates in progress through August.
-Capital drive fundraising September – March 2017.
-Construction to begin Spring 2017.
+Plans and estimates in progress through August.
+Capital drive fundraising September – March 2019.

 We encourage our children to think and project themselves not as victims, but as individually responsible stewards of their own behavior, choices and the resulting course they choose for their lives.